 Sometimes a traverse will be impossible to follow simply by sliding ascenders along the tensioned rope.
 If the leader has done a tension traverse or pendulum, for example, the follower usually will have to lower out from a piece in order to swing back to the plumb line.
 (Note: Usually, you will lower out by passing a bight of rope through the pendulum point.
 This method, shown here, allows you to avoid untying from the end of the rope.
 For very long lower-outs near the beginning of a pitch you may need to thread the end of the rope, rather than a bight, through the pendulum point.)
 Here’s what to do when you’re jugging up a pitch and you arrive at a pendulum point.

+3. Grab the strand of threaded rope that goes through the ring to your back-tie.
+Rig that strand through your belay device.
+Take up all the slack, and suck yourself in tight to the lowering ring until the main lead rope is unweighted enough to unclip the carabiner at the pendulum point.
 Now lower yourself out by letting rope through your belay device.
 When you reach the plumb line on the main lead rope, undo the device and pull the bight of rope free from the ring.
 Continue up the now-vertical fixed line.

 Most pendulums are short and relatively easy to follow once you’ve done these a few times and get all the different strands of rope sorted out.
 Sometimes, they can present quite a technical challenge, even though the principle is the same.
 For the famous King Swing on the Nose, for example, the leader does a long pendulum at the beginning of the pitch, and there is not enough rope for the second to do a proper lower, even if he unties and threads the rope.
 Here, the second generally uses a separate line for the lower-out.